refresh-bio/agc/README.md

 ## Installation and configuration
 agc should be downloaded from https://github.com/refresh-bio/agc and compiled.
 The supported OS are:
 * Windows: Visual Studio 2022 solution provided,
-* Linux: make project (G++ 10.0 or newer required),
+* Linux: make project (G++ 10.x or newer required),
-* MacOS: make project (G++ 11.0 required).
+* MacOS: make project (G++ 11.x, 12.x, or 13.x required; GNUMake 4.3 or newer required).

 ### Compilation options
 For better performance gzipped input is readed using [isa-l](https://github.com/intel/isa-l) library for x64 CPUs.
 This, however, requires [NASM](https://github.com/netwide-assembler/nasm) compiler to be installed (you can install it from GitHub or are `nasm` package, e.g., `sudo apt install nasm`).
 If NASM is not present (or at ARM-based CPUs), the [zlib-ng](https://github.com/zlib-ng/zlib-ng) is used.

-Compilation with default options optimizes the tool for native platform.
+Compilation with default options optimizes the tool for the native platform.
-If you want more control you can specify the platform:
+If you want more control, you can specify the platform:
 ```
 make PLATFORM=arm8    # compilation for ARM-based machines (turns on `-march=armv8-a`)
 make PLATFORM=m1      # compilation for M1/M2/... (turns on `-march=armv8.4-a`)
-make PLATFORM=SSE2		# compilation for x64 CPUs with SSE2 support
+make PLATFORM=sse2    # compilation for x64 CPUs with SSE2 support
-make PLATFORM=AVX		# compilation for x64 CPUs with AVX support
+make PLATFORM=avx     # compilation for x64 CPUs with AVX support
-make PLATFORM=AVX2		# compilation for x64 CPUs with AVX2 support
+make PLATFORM=avx2    # compilation for x64 CPUs with AVX2 support
 ```

-You can also specity the g++ compiler version (if installed):
+You can also specify the g++ compiler version (if installed):
 ```
 make CXX=g++-11
 make CXX=g++-12